YohanLB09/osticket-ticket-simulation/README.md

 - Step 3: Observe and set ticket properties
 - Step 4: Resolve the ticket
 - Step 5: Mark the ticket as resolved
-- Step 6: Create and resolve another ticket
+- Step 6: Practice with ChatGPT
 - Step 7: Cleanup the lab